 Provisional systematic paleontology for Triceratops

-Informal draft species diagnoses for large specimens of TT-zone Triceratops for evaluation of data quality and consistency within and between species within this genus compared to above???? results for Tyrannosaurus, see further discussion below?????.
+Informal draft species diagnoses for large specimens of TT-zone Triceratops for evaluation of data quality and consistency within and between species within this genus compared to the diagnoses in the main text for Tyrannosaurus, see further discussion in main text.
 Based on characters utilized in Scannella et al. (2014), sample expanded to include some of the specimens outside the limited geographic area of the Hell Creek examined by Scannella et al. (2014; Supplfig.
 6) and including Mallon et al. (2025), stratigraphic data in part from Hatcher et al. (1907; Lull, 1933).
 It is expected that the diagnoses will be further modified with the inclusion of additional specimens beyond those considered in Scannella et al. (2014) plus herein as well as new finds, and revisions and expansions to the data base.

 T. horridus